Available for an ArcGIS organization licensed with the Indoors extension.

 - Save your edits.

-- Run the Build Network geoprocessing tool on the Network_ND network dataset to update it with the newly created pathways.
+- Run the Build Network tool and browse to the Network_ND network dataset created using the Create Network from Template tool.